refuse to sign

 As the year comes to a close, it’s a great time for leaders to reflect and get a view of the bigger picture.
 This introspection, however, should not solely focus on leadership’s own thoughts or data found in reports.
 To truly assess the highs and lows of the year, leaders should seek out and listen to the voices of their team members.
 Doing tasks day-in and day-out, employees can help provide a more accurate perspective on what’s worked and what hasn’t over the last 12 months, so that organizations can shape more focused and effective strategies for the coming year.

-As December draws to a close, I recommend conducting an annual reflection as part of a year-end team review and new year planning.
+As December draws to a close, we recommend conducting an annual reflection as part of a year-end team review and new year planning.
 This can be done as part of a year-end performance review process or as part of a team building event.
 It is important to emphasize why this exercise is valuable so it isn’t viewed as more work to be done.

 Read on further for examples of the types of questions that will help you gain insight on growth driving topics like efficiency of processes, clarity of directions, motivation, employee wellness, and more.
 You can pick a few from this list or have employees self-select questions that stand out to them, but keep in mind that using all of these questions would be overkill!